raas-dev/configent/README.md

 writable inside the VM.
 This enables containers to use bind mounts (directories on file system).
 If you want to keep host's home read-only (and prefer container managed volumes instead), adjust `writable` in `etc/lima/<vmname>.yaml`.

+### `d`

+Alias `d` is a shortcut for building docker image in the current directory.
+`Dockerfile` is read if present, otherwise [nixpacks](https://nixpacks.com/) is used to detect the tech stack and build the image best effort.

+After the image is built, a new container is launched from it.
+If `.env` file is present in the current directory, its environment variables are set in the container.

+If you use `PORT=8000 d`, the port given is mapped to the host and environment variable `PORT` is set inside the container.
+Note that this takes precedence if `PORT` is also defined in `.env` file.

+If `d -d` or `d --detached` is used, all arguments are passed to `docker run`.
+CMD defined in `Dockerfile` is effective.
+ENTRYPOINT defined in `Dockerfile` (or by `nixpacks`) is effective, unless you override it in arguments.

+If container was started as detached and successfully started up, docker logs are followed.
+Sending `^C` exits the log view and does not stop the container.

+If `-d` or `--detached` is not used, an interactive session is assumed and all arguments are passed to `docker run` entrypoint `/bin/sh -c` as commands, e.g.
+`d bash` starts Bash in the container.
+Exiting the shell stops the container.

 ## ❄️ Nix